Israel–Mexico relations: History

 During the Partition of Palestine in November 1947, Mexico was one of ten countries to abstain from voting on the partition.
 Mexico recognized Israel in 1949 and both nations established formal diplomatic relations on 1 July 1952.
-Since then, both nations have opened embassies in each other's countries, respectively, with Mexico opening its embassy in Tel Aviv in 1959.
+Both nations have opened embassies in each other's countries, with Mexico opening its embassy in Tel Aviv in 1959.
 That same year, Israeli foreign minister Golda Meir paid a visit to Mexico.

 In 1975, Mexican president Luis Echeverría paid a state visit to Israel.
 This was in part due to a desire to amend relations after the passing of UN Resolution 3379 pushed by the Non-Aligned Movement, along with Arab countries and the Soviet bloc, which was a declarative nonbinding measure equating Zionism with South Africa's Apartheid and a form of racial discrimination.
 This process was a manifestation of Cold War bipolar logic.
 The bloc voting produced a majority in the United Nations that systematically condemned Israel in the following resolutions: 3089, 3210, 3236, 32/40 and others.
 The resolution took place in light of Third World politics promoted by political figures such as Mexican president Echeverría.
 He used the World Conference on Women, 1975 as a platform to build his own figure among the Non-Aligned Movement and looking forward to be Secretary-General of the United Nations.
 This resulted in a touristic boycott of the American Jewish community against Mexico, which made visible internal and external conflicts of Echeverría's politics.
 UN resolution 46/86 finally revoked resolution 3379 in 1991.